 In addition, the PRA has introduced new prudential requirements for holding companies that substantively control their group.
-The Issuer sought approval as a parent holding company from the PRA on 28 June 2021 and, if approved, it will be subject to direct supervision to ensure compliance with consolidated prudential requirements and the PRA will have additional powers to enforce compliance with these prudential requirements.
+The Issuer sought approval as a parent holding company from the PRA on 28 June 2021 and approval was provided on 21 December 2021.
+As a result, the Issuer is subject to direct supervision to ensure compliance with consolidated prudential requirements and the PRA will have additional powers to enforce compliance with these prudential requirements.